Pruthviraj (film): Plot

 Rajasekhar, in the meantime, contacts Kavitha and Danappa and sends them to Pruthvi's house where Danappa recognises Pruthvi's mother as his late master's wife and reveals Keerthi to be Pruthvi's twin brother.
 The story cuts to a flashback.
 Two crime lords, Giridhar and Chakravarthy(Boss), attacks Maheshwarappa, the father of Pruthvi and Keerthi, and Danappa after Maheshwarappa, an honest police officer, arrests and humiliates them.
 They leave after asking their henchmen to put the house on fire.
 Danappa manages to escape with Keerthi while Pruthvi and his mother who had gone to the nearby temple returns to see the burning mansion believing all the three of them to be dead.
 Confirming that the person is Keerthi, Rajasekhar decides to travel to the mysterious location of Chakravarthy with armed forces.

 Keerthi who gets a major blow on his head from one of Chakravarthy's henchman regains his memory.
 On the day of picnic when Pruthvi went to fetch some water he came across an injured Keerthi.
 The latter recognises Pruthvi as his elder twin brother and convinces about how he is his estranged brother.
 Keerthi narrates that he was raised by Danappa after their father got killed with the sole intention of avenging his murder.
 As an adult, he manages to be a loyal member of Chakravarthy's gang and after killing Giridhar flees with the mysterious Black Diary which contains the complete information regarding Chakravarthy's global crime syndicate.
 He is, however, chased by the latter's goons who shoot him forcing him to take shelter there.
-Before passing away he gives the Black Diary to Pruthvi asking him to hand over it to the Government authorities.
+Before dying he gives the Black Diary to Pruthvi asking him to hand over it to the Government authorities.
 While trying to escape from Chakravarthy's goons Pruthvi comes across an Ambassador car and escapes in that.
 It was after this that he met with the accident.

 Confirming that he is Pruthvi, he breaks free from captivity and kills Chakravarthy's goons.
 After saving his daughter he thrashes Chakravarthy.
 Rajasekhar who arrives with Pruthvi's family and the police prevents Pruthvi from killing Chakravarthy.
 Pruthvi reveals the truth to everyone and reveals to Chakravarthy that he is Maheshwarappa's son.
 Kavitha sacrifices her life to protect Pruthvi from one of Chakravarthy's severely wounded henchman.
 Pruthvi reveals to Rajasekhar that the Black Diary is hidden in the ceiling of the Ambassador car he had driven that day.
 The family is reunited.